Our Services

 Helpful Resources

-Choosing the right sleep position can ease pressure on damaged nerves, improve blood flow and help you wake up more rested.
-Experts recommend back sleeping with a pillow under your knees, side sleeping with a pillow between your knees, gentle fetal curling, a semi fowler reclined setup or prone sleeping with hip support.
+The best sleep positions for neuropathy relief include back sleeping with a pillow under the knees, side sleeping with a pillow between the knees, gentle fetal curling, a semi-Fowler reclined position, or prone sleeping with hip support.
+These positions reduce pressure on damaged nerves, improve circulation, and promote more restful sleep.

 Diabetic neuropathy and sleep often clash.
 Nerve pain, tingling or numbness in your feet and legs can make it hard to fall—and stay—asleep.
 Choosing the right sleep position can ease pressure on damaged nerves, improve blood flow and help you wake up more rested.
 Below are five positions backed by experts and research, plus tips on bedding and posture to maximize comfort.